 We also ensured that we engaged the retail community through brokerage networks and retail investor associations to educate them on the product.
 In addition, we provided greater certainty of investor demand by securing cornerstone investors for 46% of the IPO.
 At the same time, we provided certainty of deal completion to CapitaLand by hard underwriting the IPO.

 After that, DBS helped to list other REITs in quick succession.

 The Ascendas REIT, which contained a portfolio of science parks, made its market debut on the stock exchange the same year.
 The following year, we listed Singapore’s first cross-border REIT, Fortune REIT.

-Today, Singapore’s REIT market has a total market capitalisation of about SGD 100 billion, and is not just the largest in Asia ex-Japan, but also the most international globally.
+Today, Singapore’s REIT market has a total market capitalisation of SGD 87 billion, and is not just the largest in Asia ex-Japan, but also the most international globally.
 It is also very dynamic in depth and breadth – with our REITs and business trusts holding a variety of property assets, from data centres to nursing homes.

 DBS was instrumental in bringing the lion’s share of these trusts to market, and connecting many of these foreign assets with Asian investors.

 Over the years, DBS has been relentlessly pioneering capital market innovations.
 We were the first in the world to allow investors to use ATMs to subscribe for shares as early as 1993 ahead of Singtel’s IPO.
 In April 2012, DBS again became the first, and today remains the only bank, to offer electronic securities application through mobile banking.